-The miRNAs are ~21-nucleotide long, nonprotein-coding RNAs play key roles in postmiR genes and the pri-miRNA is produced.
-The pri-miRNAs are huge transcripts, containing multiple miRNA sequences and, in this step, they are folded into hairpin structures.
+The miRNAs are ~21-nucleotide long, nonproteincoding RNAs.
+They play key roles in post-transcriptional modification through complementary-based silencing of the distinctive messenger RNAs (mRNAs).
+It has been reported that around 2000 miRNAs are present in the mammalian genome with conserved sequences and more interestingly, one-third of human genes are regulated by The biogenesis of miRNA starts with the step in which the RNA polymerase II transcribes miRNA genes and the primiRNA is produced.
+The pri-miRNAs are huge transcripts, containing multiple miRNA sequences and they fold into hairpin structures.
 In the next step, the nuclear microprocessor, composed of the RNase III enzyme Drosha and the DGCR8 protein, converts the pri-miRNA into the pre-miRNA.
-After that, by the involvement of exportin-5 complex, the pre-miRNA is transported from the nucleus to the cytoplasm.
-The cytoplasmic endonuclease Dicer, in a complex with TAR RNA-binding protein (TRBP) and PKR-activating protein (PACT), cleaved the stem-loop in the pre-miRNA.
-After cleavage by the Dicer complex, the miRNA duplex is unwound and the passenger strand is degraded, while the guide strand or mature miRNA is released and loaded to mRNA.
-Upon this event silencing complex (RISC) containing Argonaute (AGO) protein is primed to the mRNA target.
+After that, through involvement of exportin-5 complex, the pre-miRNA is transported from the nucleus to the cytoplasm.
+The cytoplasmic endonuclease Dicer, in a complex with TAR RNA-binding protein (TRBP) and PKR-activating protein (PACT), cleaves the stemloop in the pre-miRNA.
+Then, the miRNA duplex is unwound and the passenger strand is degraded, while the mature miRNA is released.
+Upon this event silencing complex (RISC) containing Argonaute (AGO) protein is recruited to furnish base-pair match the mRNA and mature miRNA.
 If the miRNA and the target mRNA are exactly paired match or approximately complementary to each other, the target mRNA will be degraded and thus the target gene becomes silenced (Figure 1).24-26